"Reading is the gateway skill that makes all other learning possible."

 Waseca Biomes Africa Portfolio

-We are just starting to incorporate these really cool continent portfolios from Waseca Biomes, like the Africa Portfolio pictured above, into our continent studies.
+We are just starting to incorporate these cool continent portfolios from Waseca Biomes, like the Africa Portfolio pictured above, into our continent studies.
 They have all kinds of neat activities in them and are meant to be used in addition to the hands-on Waseca materials.

 Embark on an adventure with a native guide and study the biomes and peoples of each continent as a scientist would.
 Better yet, if your child refers to themselves as a scientist, this is for them.